-a.
-For shallow water bodies, design for easily replaceable lighting system within the underwater structure but above the water line.
+- a.
+For shallow water bodies, design for easily replaceable lighting system along the inside perimeter of the structure, and - i. above the water line.
+(1point)

 Note: Consider lighting fixture to be within arm's length from the point of access for ease of maintenance.